- Nominated projects must have been completed within three years of the submission deadline.

 All nominations must be submitted online.
 Paper submissions will not be accepted.

 Click here to access our online awards and grants submission center.
 To begin your nomination, you will need to use your existing login or select "Create New Account".
 Once you have created an account and logged into the system, click "Apply" from the menu at the top of your screen.
-Select the 2019 Richard H. Driehaus Foundation National Preservation Awards form.
-Please note, this is different from the 2019 National Preservation Awards nomination form.
+Select the 2020 Richard H. Driehaus Foundation National Preservation Awards form.
+Please note, this is different from the 2020 National Preservation Awards (For Individual and Organization Nominees) nomination form.
 Once you begin your nomination, you will be able to save your progress and return to the site to continue working on the form.

 If you have any questions, please contact Lizzy Barringer at (202) 588-6315 or email@example.com.